pamlane/streamsx.documentation/docs/beamrunner/messagehub.md

 ---
 layout: docs
-title:  io sample application for IBM Streams Runner for Apache Beam
+title:  I/O sample applications for IBM Streams Runner for Apache Beam
-navtitle: io sample app
+navtitle: I/O sample apps
-description:  You can use a simple application called `io` to learn how to use IBM Message Hub for input and output.
+description:  You can use sample applications to learn how to use IBM Message Hub for input and output.
 weight:  10
 published: true
 tag: beam